ucbds-infra/otter-grader/docs/otter_generate.md

 If `--show-results` is passed, the stdout will be made available to students _only after grades are published on Gradescope_.
 The [next section](#gradescope-results) details more about what is included in the stdout.

+#### Pregrading Questions

+Otter allows some or all questions to be pre-graded during student execution using entirely hidden tests using the log.
+This can be configured using an Otter configuration file (a JSON-formatted text file with the `.otter` extension).
+See [Logging](logging.md) for more information.

 #### Generating with Otter Assign

 Otter Assign also comes with an option to generate this zipfile automatically when the distribution notebooks are created via the `--generate` flag.
 See [Distributing Assignments](otter_assign.md) for more details.